If Reality Won’t Provide Narrative Coherence, I’ll Borrow Some

 I was sixteen when I first heard and saw Sheryl on VH1.
 I’d just come home from the Ogden Athletic club.
 I’d been playing a game of pickup basketball with the guys there.
 I was home alone, making a sandwich in the kitchen, when I heard her first sing Strong Enough to be My Man.
 I remember leaning on the doorway between the kitchen and living room, chewing a bite, transfixed.
 My mom had bought a new TV, a floor model for cheap from Sears, where she worked.
 It was a giant flat screen, console floor unit with a wooden frame.
 Anyway, the video ended and I thought, “I’m gay.”

-I’m a mystery to myself.
-Honestly.
-I guess I just pulled pieces of myself through time, tucked them back inside, right into their place, and carried on.
+Honestly, I am a mystery to myself.
+I just pulled pieces of myself through time, tucked them back inside, right into their place, and carried on.
 What else is there to do?

 My mom, Becky, the ultimate philosopher, survivor of chronic myeloid leukemia, heart attack, and stroke is fond of saying, “You can’t let the bastards win.”
 I’ll sometimes say, “Mom, who are the bastards?”
 She’ll say, “Anyone or anything that thinks it’s going to beat you.”
 Divorce?
 Rheumatoid arthritis?
 House chaos?
 Death of a beloved dog?
 “Don’t let ‘em win.”